• Skip to main content

 Instructions

 • Butter or spray a square 8x8 baking dish.
 You can measure 1 Tablespoon of butter, rub the inside of the pan including the bottom and sides, then use the rest for the topping.
-Cut bread and add it to the baking dish so you can eyeball the right amount.
+Cut the bread into cubes and add it to the baking dish so you can eyeball the right amount.

 • In a large bowl, whisk together the eggs, milk, salt, cinnamon and almond extract.
 Add the bread to the bowl and mix and stir until it is completely coated in the egg mixture.
-Let the bread sit in the milk while you prepare the topping.
+Let the bread sit in the egg while you prepare the topping.

 • Make the topping in a small bowl, melt the butter in the microwave, then stir in the brown sugar and almonds.